 - Appalachian has a PRSSA chapter, which gives students the opportunity to attend annual conferences and build leadership skills by holding executive positions.
 Appalachian’s PRSSA chapter takes trips to public relations locations in New York City each year.

-- In the Public Relations Campaign class, students develop a PR campaign for a real client and have the option of entering their campaign in the Arthur W. Page Society’s Case Study Competition in Corporate Communications.
+- In the Public Relations Campaign class, students develop a PR campaign for a real client and have the option of entering their campaign in a national competition.

 - The Department of Communication has an internship coordinator to help students find internship host sites and receive class credit for their work.